-- 1. CDOT estimates available revenue and funding levels for programs in Program Distribution. - 4.2.
-CDOT prepares background information, including relevant roadway and traffic information and the status of current TIP/STIP projects/phases.
-CDOT identifies proposed projects and t+he latest cost estimates for projects currently under development are confirmed. - 2.
-Based on resource allocation and other resource expectations, CDOT estimates revenues for each year of the six-year TIP/STIP, by engineering region, by major program. - 3.
-The three-two CDOT engineering regions typically hold a countywide meeting with each of the nine counties in the DRCOG region.
+- 1. CDOT estimates available revenue and funding levels for programs in Program Distribution. - •2.
+CDOT prepares background information, including relevant roadway and traffic information and the status of current TIP/STIP projects and ∱phases.
+CDOT identifies proposed projects and t∓he latest cost estimates for projects currently under development are confirmed. - Based on resource allocation and other resource expectations, CDOT estimates revenues for each year of the six-year TIP/STIP, by engineering region, by major program. - The three-two CDOT engineering regions typically hold a countywide meeting with each of the nine counties in the DRCOG region.
 At a location in each county, CDOT discusses projects, priorities, and proposed revisions to the TIP, STIP and RTP consistent with updated cost and revenue estimates with local officials and staff.
 The counties take the lead in inviting other local agencies within their county and in publicizing meetings, which are open to the public.
 DRCOG and RTD discuss their processes for TIP project selection.
 Other issues, such as elimination of roadways from the state highway system and the potential for other funding mechanisms, may also be discussed.
-CDOT typically encourages each county to present a consolidated perspective of its project priorities. - 4.
-Each CDOT engineering region meets individually with each MPO and transportationplanning region TPR in the area it serves.
+CDOT typically encourages each county to present a consolidated perspective of its project priorities. - Each CDOT engineering region meets individually with each MPO and transportation planning region TPR in the area it serves.
 Considering input from the countywide meetings and other evaluations or information, this meeting leads to initial prioritization of projects within that planning region.
-For the DRCOG area, the transportation committees process may fulfill the intent of the individual MPO/ transportation planning region meeting. - Each CDOT engineering region then holds a joint meeting of all its MPOs and transportation planning regions TPRs.
+For the DRCOG area, the transportation committees process may fulfill the intent of the individual MPO/ transportation planning region meeting. - •5.
+Each CDOT engineering region then holds a joint meeting of all its MPOs andtransportation planning regions TPRs.
 DRCOG participates in such meetings in engineering regions 1 and 4.
-Priorities are considered in the context of the entire engineering region, not just the DRCOG area. - 6.
+Priorities are considered in the context of the entire engineering region, not just the DRCOG area. - •6.
 Each CDOT engineering region then provides DRCOG with the list of proposed projects to be considered in the TIP.
 This is shared with MOA partners in the TIP interagency review phase.
-The final list is included in the draft TIP for public hearing and DRCOG Board approval through the transportation committees process. - 7.
-Upon approval by the Governor, CDOT incorporates the adopted TIP into the draft STIP.
-CDOT engineering region 1 informs DRCOG of the projects/phases it has selected for inclusion in the draft STIP in the Mountains and Plains area of the Greater Denver Transportation Planning Region TPR.
+The final list is included in the draft TIP for public hearing and DRCOG Board approval through the transportation committees process. - •7.
+Upon approval by the gGovernor, CDOT incorporates the adopted TIP into the draft STIP.
+CDOT engineering Rregion 1 informs DRCOG of the projects and fphases it has selected for inclusion in the draft STIP in the Mountains and Plains area of the Greater Denver Transportation Planning RegionTPR.
 CDOT verifies projects for fiscal constraint and consistency with the financial and long-range plans, consistency aspects, and makes the draft STIP available to the public for review and comment.
-Once the STIP is approved by
+Once the STIP is approved by the Transportation Commission, CDOT transmits it to FHWA and FTA for federal approval.

 CDOT reviews proposed projects and solicits input from planning partners and the public through the Project Priority Programming Process (4P).
-The 4P was developed by the Transportation Commission in cooperation with Colorado Counties Incorporated (CCI), the Colorado Municipal League (CML), and the Metropolitan Planning Organizations (MPOs).
-It was first adopted by the Transportation Commission in 1994, and has been updated most recently as part of the development of the current FY-16-19 Statewide Transportation Improvement Program (STIP).
-The process is conducted during each TIP/STIP development cycle via meetings with Transportation Planning Regions and CDOT Regions.
+The 4P was developed by the Transportation Commission in cooperation with Colorado Counties Incorporated (CCI), the Colorado Municipal League (CML), and the metropolitan pelanning of organizations (MPOs).
+It was first adopted by the Transportation Commission in 1994, and has been updated most recently as part of the development of the current FY 16-19 fiscal years 2016-2019 Statewide Transportation Improvement Program (STIP).
+The process is conducted during each TIP/STIP development cycle via meetings with teransportation pelanning regions and CDOT regions.
 In the case of DRCOG, meetings are held with individual counties.
 Exhibit 222 summarizes key steps of the process.